degdigital/DEG.ANGULAR.SP/README.md

 # AngularSP
+**Version 1.1**

 AngularSP is an Angular module containing a factory and associated directives for interacting with SharePoint.

 ## Usage

-### Building your List Definition
+### Setting Configuration with the List Definition
-The module relies on a list definition JSON object to be created for the "spListFactory" to obtain the list information for use by the factory and directives.
+The module relies on a list definition JSON object to be set in the config stage using the "defineLists" function.
 This JSON object should follow these rules:
-* Each list should have an object in the root object keyed with the list's internal name.
+* Each list must have an object in the root object keyed with the list's internal name.
   * Each list object should have a "DisplayName" if the list's display name is different from it's internal name.
-  * Each list object *must* have a "Columns" object that contains the columns that will be present on the form.
+  * Each list object should have a "ContextUrl" if the list's context is different then the current context where the app is executing.
-    * The "Columns" object should contain one or more column objects keyed with the column's internal name.
-    * Each column object *must* have a "Type" and can have an "InputType" to override the column type default.
-Available types and their available input types are:
-      * "text"
-	    * "text"
-      * "choice"
-	    * "dropDown"
-		* "radio"
-      * "multiText"
-	    * "textBox"
-		* "nicEdit"
-      * "link"
-	    * "text"
-      * "number"
-	    * "text"
-      * "currency"
-	    * "text"
-      * "multiChoice"
-	    * "checkbox"
-      * "lookup"
-	    * "dropDown"
-		* "radio"
-      * "multiLookup"
-	    * "checkbox"
-      * "yesNo"
-	    * "radio"
-	    * "checkbox"
-      * "person"
-	    * "peoplePicker"
-      * "multiPerson"
-        * "peoplePicker"
-	  * "metadata"
-	    * "dropDown"
-		* "radio"
-      * "multiMetadata"
-	    * "checkbox"
-      * "dateTime"
-	    * "dateTime"

 #### Example
 ```
-{
-	"MainList": {
+app.config(['spFormProviderProvider', function (spFormProvider) {
-		"DisplayName": "Main List",
-		"Columns": {
+    var listDefinitions = {
-			"Title": {
+        'AngularSPTestList': {
-				"Type": "text"
+            'DisplayName': 'AngularSP Test List'
         },
-			"ChoiceColumn": {
+        'AngularSPGridList': {
-				"Type": "choice",
-				"InputType": "radio"
+            'DisplayName': 'AngularSP Grid List'
         }
-		}
-	}
-	"LookupList": {
-		Columns:{
-			"Title": {
-				"Type": "text"
-			}
-		}
-	}
-}
+    };
+    spFormProvider.defineLists(listDefinitions);
+}]);
 ```

 ### Loading Module